OscarClemente/frontend-tech-challenge-time/README.md

 # frontend-tech-challenge-time

+## Description
+This repository contains the frontend of a web app for creating, querying, updating and deleting timing sessions.
+It has been built using svelte and urql for connecting to a GraphQL backend.

+## Notes
+ * As the frontend was not the focus of this challenge.
+The code is implemented and work but I have not been rigorous or specifically clean on its implementation, things could be cleaner.
+ * No tests have beeen developed for the frontend as, again, the frontend is not the focus of this challenge.

 ## Execute
 Refer to [tech-challenge-time](https://github.com/OscarClemente/tech-challenge-time/tree/main) to execute the full app.

-## Description
-This repository contains a web app for creating, querying, updating and deleting timing sessions.
-It has been built using svelte and urql/svelte for connecting to a GraphQL backend.

 ## Execute only the frontend